Nyack, New York: History

-Following the extension of the Northern Railroad of New Jersey into the community in the mid-19th century, rapid growth ensued.
-Because town government was no longer seen as an effective way to deal with the community's needs, village incorporation was discussed.
+Following the extension of the Northern Branch into the community in the mid-19th century, rapid growth ensued.
+As town government was no longer seen as an effective way to deal with the community's needs, village incorporation was discussed.
 Fearing higher taxes, those in what would have become the northern part of Nyack village formed their own municipal corporation first, named Upper Nyack.
 Nyack village was incorporated, although without this northern portion.
 Residents in the southern part of Nyack village, however, soon became dissatisfied with the notion of paying taxes that more heavily benefited the rest of the village.
 After succeeding in dissolving Nyack's corporation, the southern portion of the former village incorporated as the village of South Nyack.
 The area between Upper Nyack and South Nyack was reincorporated thereafter, again as Nyack.

 The Nyack Rocklands were a minor league baseball team based in Nyack, New York.
-The Rocklands were unofficially nicknamed the "Rockies" and played as members of the Class D level North Atlantic League from 1946 to 1948.
-The Nyack Rocklands were an affiliate of the Philadelphia Athletics in 1947.
+Unofficially nicknamed the "Rockies", the Rocklands played as members of the Class D level North Atlantic League from 1946 to 1948 and were an affiliate of the Philadelphia Athletics in 1947.

 Throughout the 18th and 19th centuries, Nyack was known for its shipbuilding and was the commercial center of Rockland County.
 In the 19th century, a number of factories manufactured shoes.
-The Erie Railroad connected with Jersey City, New Jersey, where ferries took passengers to Chambers Street, New York City, until it was discontinued in 1966.
+The Erie Railroad connected with Jersey City, New Jersey, where ferries took passengers to Chambers Street, New York City, until service was discontinued in 1966.
 With the completion of the Tappan Zee Bridge in December 1955, connecting South Nyack with Tarrytown in Westchester County, the population increased and Nyack's commercial sector expanded.

 In the 1980s, the village underwent a major urban revitalization project to commercialize the downtown area and to expand its economy.
 The Helen Hayes Theatre was built, and the downtown area became home to many new business establishments.

-In 1991 the landmark court case Stambovsky v.
-Ackley ruled that a house at 1 LaVeta Place on the Hudson River was legally haunted and that the owner (but not the real estate agent) was required to disclose that to prospective buyers.
-The owner, Helen Ackley, earlier had organized haunted house tours and was party to an article about it in Reader's Digest.
-After Ackley sold the house to another buyer there were no subsequent reports of hauntings.
+In 1991, the landmark court case Stambovsky v.
+Ackley ruled that a house at 1 LaVeta Place on the Hudson River was a legally haunted and that the owner (but not the real estate agent) was required to disclose that to prospective buyers.
+The owner, Helen Ackley, had earlier organized haunted house tours and was party to an article about it in Reader's Digest.
+After Ackley sold the house to another buyer, there were no subsequent reports of hauntings.

-On August 10, 2010, Highland Hose Company No. 5, a two-story brick firehouse located at 288 Main Street, celebrated 100 years at the firehouse.
-The firehouse was built in 1910 – fifteen years after Highland Hose was founded.
+On August 10, 2010, Highland Hose Company No. 5, a two-story brick firehouse located at 288 Main Street, celebrated 100 years at the firehouse, which was built in 1910 – fifteen years after Highland Hose was founded.
 The company's 1949 Ahrens-Fox fire engine was polished to bright, gleaming red and is still in use after more than 50 years.